 Consistent with our mission, we encourage awareness of and participation in clinical trials.
 Clinical trials are controlled research studies in humans designed to determine if an investigational medicine is safe and effective.
-Vertex believes that participating in clinical trials is the best way for patients to access investigational medicines prior to regulatory approval.
+We believe that participating in clinical trials is the best way for patients to access investigational medicines prior to regulatory approval.

-In some extreme cases, when it is not possible for a patient to participate in a clinical trial and all other available medical options have been exhausted, the patient’s physician may seek special access to a Vertex investigational medicine outside of the clinical trial setting.
-These situations are often referred to in various ways, including expanded access, early access, pre-approval access, compassionate use and emergency use.
+In some cases, when it is not possible for a patient to participate in a clinical trial, the patient is in critical medical need, and all other available medical options have been exhausted, the patient’s physician may seek special access to a Vertex investigational medicine outside of the clinical trial setting.
+These situations are often referred to in various ways, including managed access, expanded access, early access, preapproval access, compassionate use and emergency use.

 Making decisions about requests for early access to an investigational medicine is always complex.
-We endeavor to make these decisions as ethically and fairly as possible, taking into consideration the patient’s case, the available medical and scientific information about the investigational medicine, and the probability and timing of a regulatory approval.
+We endeavor to make these decisions in a fair and equitable manner, taking into consideration the patient’s case, the available medical and scientific information about the investigational medicine, and the probability and timing of a regulatory approval.
 Our top priority when evaluating requests for early access to investigational medicines is to ensure that we are not putting patients at risk of unnecessary harm.

 To that end, Vertex will consider an early access program, or a single request for early access of an investigational medicine, only if all of the following criteria are met:

-• The patient is ineligible for, or otherwise unable to, participate in a clinical trial for the investigational medicine
+- The patient is ineligible for, or otherwise unable to, participate in a clinical trial for the product.

-• There are sufficient and meaningful data to support a preliminary assessment that the potential benefits to the patient outweigh the potential risks
+- The investigational medicine has been evaluated in pivotal clinical trials and based on these pivotal clinical trials, there are sufficient and meaningful data to support a preliminary assessment that the potential benefits to the patient outweigh the potential risks.

-• Staff and other required resources are available to provide the investigational medicine, and there is a sufficient amount available
+- Staff and other required resources are available to provide the product, and there is a sufficient amount of product available.

-• Providing the investigational medicine will not jeopardize regulatory approval or further clinical development
+- Providing the product will not jeopardize regulatory approval or clinical development of the product.

 We encourage patients to speak first with their physician about their eligibility to enroll in a clinical trial.
 If a treating physician believes early access may be the only option for a patient, the physician should contact Vertex to make a formal request on behalf of the patient.
-The requesting physician must agree to obtain appropriate regulatory and ethics committee approvals, if applicable, and to comply with all other safety, monitoring, and patient consent requirements defined by Vertex and local regulations/rules.
-Requests for expanded access may only be made by licensed physicians through Vertex Global Medical Information.
+The requesting physician must agree to obtain appropriate regulatory and ethics committee approvals, if applicable, and to comply with all other safety, monitoring and patient consent requirements defined by Vertex.
+Requests for early access may only be made by licensed physicians through Vertex Global Medical Information.
 Vertex will acknowledge receipt of requests within five business days.

-Please contact Global Medical Information if you have questions about or requests for expanded access to Vertex medicines or investigational compounds.
-Please refer to the following website for the Global Medical Information contact details for your country: www.vertexmedinfo.com
+Please contact Global Medical Information if you have questions about or requests for early access to Vertex medicines or investigational compounds.
+Please refer to the following website for the Global Medical Information contact details for your country: www.vertexmedinfo.com.